anancast/komootChromeExtension/README.md

-A simple chrome extension that adds the ability to download all saved user activities and all tracks from a collection into a single gpx file
+A simple chrome extension that adds the ability for registered users to download all saved user activities and all tracks from a collection into a single gpx file
 <img src="https://cdn.rawgit.com/anancast/komootChromeExtension/master/profile.png" />
 <img src="https://cdn.rawgit.com/anancast/komootChromeExtension/master/collection.png" />